RobinHerbots/Inputmask/README.md

 typing 1212345123 => should result in +55-12-1234-5123 type extra 4 => switch to +55-12-12345-1234

-When passing multiple masks (an array of masks) keepStatic is automatically set to true unless explicitly set through the options.
+**When the option is not set, it will default to false, except for multiple masks it will default to true!!**

 ### positionCaretOnTab
 When enabled the caret position is set after the latest valid position on TAB Default: true